venveo/serverless-sharp/README.md

 This package uses Serverless to allow for local development by simulating API Gateway and Lambda.
 1. `cd source/image-handler`
 2. `npm install`
-3. `cp .env.example .env`
+3. `cp settings.example.yml settings.yml`
-4. `cp serverless.example.yml serverless.yml`
-5. Conifugre serverless.yml file
-5. Configure .env file
+4. Configure settings.yml file
-6. Ensure you have AWS CLI configured on your machine with proper access to the S3 bucket you're using in `.env`
+5. Ensure you have AWS CLI configured on your machine with proper access to the S3 bucket you're using in `.env`
-7. Run `serverless offline`
+6. Run `serverless offline`

 ## Deploying to AWS
 First, we need to procure sharp/libvips binaries compiled for Amazon Linux.
 We can do this by running the following:

 ```
-rm -rf node_modules/sharp && npm install --arch=x64 --platform=linux --target=8.10.0 sharp
+npm run sharp:linux
 ```

 This will remove any existing Sharp binaries and then reinstall them with Linux x64 in mind.

-Ensure your `.env` and `serverless.yml` files are properly configured as shown in the previous step
+Ensure your `settings.yml` file is properly configured as shown in the previous steps

-Run: `serverless deploy`
+Run: `serverless deploy [--stage=dev] [--settings=settings.yml]`